vanyasem/YandexPlacePicker/README.md

 Different than Google's Place Picker, PING **doesn't** search for places according to where the user is pointing the map to.
 Instead, the user is required to manually press the *Search this location* button.

+There is a capability to utilize icons, but Google's icon names differ from Yandex's (and there isn't a full list anywhere to find), which requires manual renaming of all the icons.
+A few of them (banks, for example) are included.
+Feel free to contribute with more icons.

 ## Download

 Add Jitpack in your root build.gradle at the end of repositories: